 It is their personal property that causes them to return.
 Maybe when they abandoned they just needed to figure out where to move and it took a month or two to figure that out.
 Believe me, it has not crossed their mind that they can’t just store their personal belongings for free in the home they were leasing.
 The landlord must properly store the items in the home.
 Otherwise there is the risk of a lawsuit that will be very difficult to defend.
 The landlord could be ordered to pay the former tenant for loss of their personal property!

 The rules on personal property notices, storage, and disposal vary be state.
-Know your states requirements and be very carefull before disposing of any of the tenants belongings determined to have value.
+Know your states requirements and be very careful before disposing of any of the tenants belongings determined to have value.

 Make Sure Your Lease Addresses Abandoned Property